If you have a question not covered by the list below, do not hesitate to contact us.

 For further information, please refer to these instructions.

 On an Apple device, the PIEL Survey uses the Apple Mail app to send the data file.
 This is automatically shown when the user chooses to send the results.

 Please ensure the following:

-The participant can also choose to use the Share option and choose another method of sending the data.
-This option is shown by tapping the blue "Action Arrow".
+The participant can also choose to use the Share option and choose another email app or other method of sending the data.
+This option is shown automatically if there is no valid, active email account.